throughput-ec/ThesisIsCode/git/01_VersionControl.md

 At the heart of most modern version control is `git`. `git` is the "language" we use to communicate with GitHub.
 Although `git` is mostly used for code, it can be used to manage any other type of file, such as Word documents.
 Think of it as a filing system for every draft of a document.

 `git` treats each line in a document as an individual element.
-When any line is changed, `git` keeps track of the file, the line or lines that were changed, and what the new version of that line looks like.
-In general this is represented as _insertions_ and _deletions_.
+When any line is changed, `git` keeps track of the file, the line or lines that were changed, and what the new version of that file looks like.
+In general this is represented as _insertions_ and _deletions_, but in reality, `git` stores snapshots of your files whenever they change, and basically functions as a filesystem of its own.

 ## An Example of Changes